ThiBsc/UnitsTool/README.md

 > You just have to Pull down the list in the `Home` screen 👇

 ## Contribute

+### Helping for a beautiful app icon
+if someone can make a beautiful icon for this app, it will be very appreciate !

 ### By completing `conversion.json`
 This file is the core of the application, it describe what is supposed to be displayed on the `Home` page, on each element in the list and the conversion formula to use.